GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 To send the updated configurations to the device, trigger a new downlink request message by pressing the short-short-long button sequence on your Sens'it device.
 Monitor the messages in Sigfox Backend and Cloud Functions Logs for the function `callback_data`.
-You can use the filter box in Stackdriver Logging, to filter for the string `downlink`.
+You can use the filter box in Cloud Logging, to filter for the string `downlink`.

 [log]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/log-filter.png
 ![filtering logs][log]